vasudev-gm/regtweaks/README.md

-Regtweaks (Win 7 - Win 10) Collection files original created under the GPL 2.0 license 2015 - 2019 by [CHEF-KOCH](https://github.com/CHEF-KOCH).
+Regtweaks (Win 7 - Win 10) Collection files original created under the GPL 2.0 license 2015 - present by [CHEF-KOCH](https://github.com/CHEF-KOCH).
 Some tweaks are taken from the Internet but most tweaks are found by myself.

 <p align="center">